noties/Adapt/README.md

 ## Pros
-* Interchangeable items between RecyclerView and different ViewGroups (same item is used without modification)
+* Interchangeable items between RecyclerView, ListView and different ViewGroups (same item is used without modification)
 * Ability to preview item in Layout Preview
 * Modular design is enforced, creating re-usable view components